 Since most buyers are on LinkedIn looking for help, the surefire way to get your prospects to engage is to be known (i.e., “branded”) as a valuable person to know with a fresh perspective and an authentic point of view.

 I do this by finding ways to show that I can be trusted as an advisor on subjects related to my buyers’ businesses and mine.
 I want to be the one they know they can turn to with their questions, concerns, and ideas knowing they’re going to get a no-BS answer.

-That’s the key for you as well – and it’s what all of the tactics that follow work to support.
+That’s the key for you as well – and all of the tactics that follow work to support.

 2. Share content that helps (and is authentic).

 LinkedIn has no shortage of people who are out for their own interests.
-So one of the best ways you can stand out is to establish yourself as the opposite.
+So one of the best ways to stand out is to establish yourself as the opposite.

 I do this with content:

 - LinkedIn Posts: With 1300 characters, this is a great way to share your point of view with meaningful insight to help.
-It’s like a super magnet for the people you’re wanting to talk to the most.
-Note, this is a long-game strategy and not the place for you to be self-promotional.
+It’s like a super magnet for the people you want to talk to the most.
+Note this is a long-game strategy and not the place for you to be self-promotional.

-- Pulse Articles: I think about this very much the same way as I do posts.
+- Pulse Articles: I think about this the same way I do posts.
 It’s an opportunity to showcase your knowledge to start conversations.

 - Comments: My rule is this, if you’re not going to contribute to the discussion with a deeper thought beyond the word ‘love’, then you’re better off simply liking a post and moving along.
 Thoughtful comments make you look authentic, interested, and intelligent.